Andy-Dickinson/Oracle_notes/oracle_notes.md

 * When using Oracle and SQLDeveloper, it can be good practice to **prefix types and tables** so all user defined objects are grouped together (try prefixing with initials and underscore `ad_name`)
 * `/` is a command delimeter and allows multiple blocks to be executed sequentially. **Add after each block statement/queries**.
 NOTE however that this can rerun the previous statement and so **SHOULD NOT** be used **following <u>insert</u> statements**
 * Careful using quotation marks. `'` is allowed, `‘` and `"` are not
+* If using SQL developer, when dealing with references, may need to run as script (script with play button) rather than as a statement (just play button) to see the reference as an output as SQL developer may show values/instance as output otherwise

 [⬆ Table of Contents ⬆](#oracle-notes)